aryan-0543/Air-Touch/README.md

 # Air-Touch
+This Python script implements an AI-based mouse controller using hand landmarks detected from a webcam feed.
+It utilizes the `mediapipe` library along with `OpenCV` to detect hand landmarks in real-time and then track and control the mouse cursor based on these landmarks.

+## Features

+- **Hand Detection:** Detects hands in real-time from webcam feed.
+- **Landmark Tracking:** Tracks landmarks of detected hands.
+- **Cursor Control:** Controls the mouse cursor based on hand movements.
+- **Click Simulation:** Simulates mouse clicks based on hand gestures.
+- **FPS Display:** Displays real-time Frames Per Second (FPS) information.

 # Real-time Hand Detection and Landmark Tracking

 This Python script utilizes the `mediapipe` library along with `cv2` (OpenCV) to perform real-time hand detection and landmark tracking from a webcam feed.